glycerine/fisherexact/README.md

 Fisher's Exact test (FET) is one of the most useful statistical tests.

-FET evaluates a contingency table for independence.
+The FET here evaluates a 2x2 contingency table for independence, returning a p-value.

+The FET, like the Chi-squared, can be generalized to larger tables, but this repo only does 2x2 tables at the moment.

-FET can be used for large and small data.
+The FET can be used for large and small data.
 For numerical efficiency, the FET is typically deployed when small data makes the Chi-squared test's asymptotic assumptions unreliable, but it